Showing 1-20 of 39 results

 Does Open-Pollinated Corn Have a Place on Today’s Organic Farm?

-On 205 acres near the picturesque bluffs of the On 205 acres near the picturesque bluffs of the Mississippi River, Stanley Smith raises beef cows and grows organic corn in southeastern Minnesota.
-He grew up on this small farm in the rolling hills of Winona County, and worked in partnership with his dad until his dad retired.
-Smith and his wife, Vickie, […]
+On 205 acres near the picturesque bluffs of the Mississippi River, Stanley Smith raises beef cows and grows organic corn in southeastern Minnesota.
+He grew up on this small farm in the rolling hills of Winona County and worked in partnership with his dad until his dad retired.
+Smith and his wife, Vickie, purchased the […]

 Iowa Farmers Seek Sustainability with Cover Crops and No-Till